Jorge Siviero

-Jorge Luis Siviero (born 13 May 1952) is a former Uruguayan football player and coach.
+Jorge Luis Siviero Vlahussich (born 13 May 1952) is a former Uruguayan football player and coach.
 He has played for several clubs in Uruguay, Mexico and Chile during his playing career.
 He also coached almost ten Chilean clubs and two Venezuelan clubs during his managerial career.

 On 8 December 1980, he scored a goal in Uruguay's 6–0 friendly win against Finland, which turned out to be his only appearance for the national team.
 He was an unused member of Uruguay squad which won 1980 Mundialito.